-Hakuba - Spend up to five days exploring Honshu’s largest ski area, travelling between local resorts via shuttles.
-The main resort of Happo-One makes the best base but our favourite places for daytrips are Tsugaike, Hakuba47 and Goryu.
+Spend up to 4 days exploring Honshu’s largest ski area, travelling between local resorts via shuttles.
+The main resort of Happo-One makes the best base but our favourite places for day trips are Tsugaike, Hakuba47 and Goryu.

 Jigokudani Snow Monkey Park - Take a day out to see these red-faced macaques bathing in hot springs.
-For the best experience, a full day tour also includes Zenkoji Temple and lunch at a sake brewery.
+For the best experience, a full day tour also includes Zenkoji Temple and lunch.

-Nozawa Onsen - Japan’s oldest ski resort is as famous for its centuries-old onsens (hot springs) and annual Fire Festival (February) as it is for its long, cruisey ski slopes.
+Transfer 2 hours to Nozawa Onsen, Japan’s oldest ski resort famous for its centuries-old onsens (hot springs) and annual Fire Festival (February) as it is for its long, cruisey ski slopes.

 To give you the most choice and best value, we create every holiday from scratch.
 This means that the quotation you receive is unique, based on your preferred departure dates, group size and holiday preferences.

 We save you time and get the most for your money.

 We sift through the prices and promotions for every airline, hotel and resort, exploring all options.
 We don’t publish all our prices online.
 Instead, we give personal quotations within 24 hours of receiving your request.

 - 5 nights at the 3* Hotel De Laile in Hakuba

 - 3 nights at the 3* Hotel Alpenburg in Shiga Kogen